jakani24/ma/README.md

 - **Scalability**: Designed to scale efficiently to handle varying numbers of clients and growing databases.

 ## Getting Started
-To get started with Cyberhex, follow these steps:
+To get started with Cyberhex, follow these steps (there will be an instruction sheet later on):
 1. **Clone Repository**: Clone the Cyberhex repository to your local machine.
-2. **Server Setup**: Set up the central server by following the instructions in the `server/README.md` file.
+2. **Server Setup**: Set up the central server.
-3. **Client Installation**: Install the client daemon on each client system using the guidelines provided in the `client/README.md` file.
+3. **Client Installation**: Install the client daemon on each client system.
 4. **Configuration**: Customize the configuration files according to your requirements.
 5. **Run**: Start the server and client daemons to begin managing and protecting your network.